 A Free Church chapel was opened there in 1904 and the following year the first pastor, Frederick Tizzard, was appointed.
 Meanwhile Free Church Mission children had been taught in the hall of St John’s nearby.

 In 1906 the first pastor expelled one of his deacons at an open meeting.
 Apparently Mr Tizzard issued an ultimatum, either he went or the church expelled the deacon Mr Betts and his wife.
 Mr Tizzard claimed they should be expelled for “the sin of scandal … a most abominable sin and outrage upon Christian brotherhood.”

 In 1916 it was one of only five such Free Churches in the country and in 1920 changed its named to The Free Church Cherryhinton Road.
 By 1922, when it was clear that the Free Church movement had only a limited future, its members voted to join the Congregationalists.
-A new chapel building was completed in 1926 at a cost of £6,000.
+A new chapel building was started in 1926 and completed in 1928 at a cost of £6,000.
 The architect was Norman Myers of Spalding anf Myers; it was built during the General Strike and there were fears of sabotage, but Mr Thurley, the foreman for the builders Kerridges, watched over the building and there was no trouble.
 A hall added as a memorial for the World War II dead.
 Pevsner describes it as ‘ neo-Perp, with twin porches set jauntily at the diagonals.’

 Another man closely involved in the beginnings of the Free Church was James Thomas Bailey, a commercial traveller who worked for Prido, the milk and butter people.
 He lived at Dunelm, 92 Hartington Grove.